 The Basics of Vaccination: Getting the Immune System Ready to React

 There are a few known factors and many unknown reasons why there is a difference in how long a pet is protected.
 One factor that influences the duration of immunity is how fast a virus mutates.
-The more a virus mutates quickly, the more tweaking is required to keep the vaccine effective.
+The more quickly a virus mutates, the more tweaking is required to keep the vaccine effective.
 Influenza is a classic example of a rapidly changing virus requiring yearly vaccine updates — unfortunately, a lot of the why isn’t known yet.

 Examining Adverse Reactions

 Several studies have confirmed that adverse reactions to vaccination are low in cats and dogs.
-A recent article published in the Journal of the American Veterinary Medical Association describes results from a recent study that looked at adverse events associated with dog vaccinations and provides some of the most current data available.
+A 2023 article published in the Journal of the American Veterinary Medical Association describes results from a study that looked at adverse events associated with dog vaccinations.
+This study repeated work by the same research group in 2003.
+The team wanted to learn if anything had changed since the publication of their first study when it came to adverse events.

 The team reviewed the data from about 4.6 million dogs.
 They looked at adverse reactions reported within three days of vaccination.
 They found a rate of 19.4 adverse reactions per 10,000 vaccinations.
 Younger dogs (2-18 months) were more likely to react than older dogs (but the numbers were still low, roughly 25 per 10,000 vaccinations).